 - When Dizzy creators Philip and Andrew Oliver decided to concentrate on developing games for the Nintendo Entertainment System, Codemasters sought another developer to continue the series on home computers.
 Big Red Software's Magicland Dizzy went over well enough that Codemasters made Big Red their new A-team, and let them develop almost all subsequent Dizzy games aside from the few that the Oliver Twins coded for the NES.
 Crystal Kingdom Dizzy, however, was assigned to another B-team, Visual Impact.

 - Stuntman is an interesting double example in that the sequel had both a different developer and publisher.
-The original was developed by Reflections and published by Atari.
+The original was developed by Reflections and published by Infogrames under the Atari brand name.
 The sequel, Stuntman: Ignition, was developed by Paradigm Entertainment and published by THQ.
 Also interesting is that the companies that worked on the first game outlasted the companies that worked on the sequel.

 - Lunar: Dragon Song: Primary development duties were outsourced by Game Arts to Japan Art Media, the same company that developed Lunar: Silver Star Story.

 - In general, ever since the Shin Megami Tensei: Persona series rise to fame, the mainline Shin Megami Tensei series fell to this with most of the recognized and talented names either working on the Persona series or stepped down to let others forward.
 During the development of Shin Megami Tensei IV, Team Maniax was undergoing a shift in their workforce, and when Shin Megami Tensei IV: Apocalypse began development, practically the entire team was now new people.